Louchezer60/trichotillomania-reminder/README.markdown

   - `tkcalendar`: For calendar-based trigger monitoring.

 ## Installation
-The program is designed to run in a Conda environment named "tricho" located at `C:\Users\Louchezer\Desktop\Tricho-reminder`.
+The program is designed to run in a Conda environment with all dependencies.

 ### Step 1: Install Anaconda
 1. Download and install Anaconda from [anaconda.com](https://www.anaconda.com/products/distribution).